pfabo/STEMFIE-X/README.md

 - models of machines and equipment
 - models and teaching aids for subjects focusing on the construction of machine parts
 - teaching and demonstration aids for physics, electronics, sets of experiments, sets for demonstrations of electric motors, kits for sample electric circuits
-- functional mechatronic and electromechanical units – for example plotter, irrigation system, small CNC milling machine ...
+- functional mechatronic and electromechanical units – simple plotter, irrigation system, small CNC milling machine ...

  ![banner](./doc-sk/img/banner_02.png)